 Last we left our brave hero, he was exploring a mobile planet where two factions existed.
 One was tied to the traditional way of tracking affiliate conversions on desktop web; the other embraced a more modern approach to tracking and attributing conversions within mobile app environments.
 Ideally, the two sides come together and find a single solution that embraces the best qualities of both, and we live happily ever after.

 But it is usually more complicated than that.
 There are barriers to change that each side perceives as obstacles at best and deal breakers at worst.
-In the second part of this short series, we will dive into these perceived barriers and assess strategies to overcome them.
+In the second part of this short series on mobile affiliate marketing, we will dive into these perceived barriers and assess strategies to overcome them.

 Barrier #1: The Organizational Walls

 For most companies born before the emergence of mobile, there is an organizational challenge to solve.
 Namely, mobile apps and mobile web have been tacked on as an afterthought to these organizations.
 Mobile is treated as a separate entity and strategy, an offshoot from the core business and the marketing efforts for it.